 What are Flat Feet?

-The terms flat feet and fallen arches are used interchangeably to refer to a condition in which there is no arch of the foot.
+Flat feet and fallen arches are used interchangeably to refer to a condition in which there is no arch of the foot.
 The arch is formed by tendons in the foot that stretch from the heel to the base of the toes, or metatarsals.
 There are also supporting tendons that originate in the lower leg.
 Together, these tendons work to form an arch, noticeable as a slight rise in the inner midsole of the foot.
 This rise, or arch, can be classified as a normal arch, a high arch, or a fallen arch.
 When tendons do not work together to pull properly, a fallen arch or flat foot occurs.
-Aside from the occasional pain associated with flat feet, problems with fallen arches can extend upwards to the ankles, knees, hips, and even the back, leading to an altering of the biomechanics of the body.
+Aside from the occasional pain associated with this condition, problems with fallen arches can extend upwards to the ankles, knees, hips, and even the back, leading to an altering of the biomechanics of the body.

 What Causes Flat Feet?